 You have a longer loan term, typically exceeding 60 months or five years.

 You couldn’t pay off your loan if your vehicle was totaled.

 That said, once the balance of your loan is less than what you owe on your car, you usually have the option to remove it.
 You also may be eligible for a refund from your GAP insurance company or lender.

 Can I get gap insurance after I buy a car?

-In many cases, gap insurance is only worth buying within the first few years after purchasing a new car.
+Typically, gap insurance is only worth buying within the first few years after purchasing a new or used car.
 It’s during this time that there is more likely to be a difference between what you owe and what the vehicle is worth.

 Most car insurance companies won’t offer gap insurance for a car that’s more than two to three years old.
 Some will only give the original owner of the vehicle gap insurance.